sazzad2saad/flavixor-dev/flavixor-client/README.md

   Powered by modern tech for unparalleled performance and security.

 - **🌍 Global Vision**
-  Expanding to bring Taste Treasury to restaurants worldwide, with innovative features on the horizon.
+  Expanding to bring Flavixor to restaurants worldwide, with innovative features on the horizon.

 ---

 ### **🎯 Get Started Today!**

-Visit us at [Taste Treasury Live](#) to explore, manage, and elevate your restaurant operations effortlessly!
+Visit us at [Flavixor Live](#) to explore, manage, and elevate your restaurant operations effortlessly!